bangadang/stackIT/FS25/Dataengineering.md

 5. stopword removal
 - after preprocessing the text/document is ready to be indexed

-### Tokenization
-- A token is an instance of a word or term in a text/ document (numbers, punctuation and special chars are also tokens)
-- tokenization is the process of breaking down a text into tokens through a rule based heuristic approach or a ML model approach
-- process is ambiguous and not always clear how to split a string, as possible information loss can occur.
-	- Should you split a birthdate/ phonenumber/ multiword words etc.
-	- different languages have different rules of tokenization
 ### Normalization (of tokens)
 - Error/Spelling correction
 - making all letters lower case (case folding)